DigiScore/digiscore.github.io/pages/REF_portfolio_Solaris.md

 ---
 layout: page
-title: REF Portfolio - *Solaris*
+title: REF Portfolio - Solaris
 tags: impact
-thumbnail-img: /assets/img/solaris.jpg
+thumbnail-img: /assets/img/*Solaris*.jpg
-cover-img: /assets/img/solaris.jpg
+cover-img: /assets/img/*Solaris*.jpg
 ---

-# **Solaris: AI Jazz Quartet investigating embodied AI, togetherness and artificial perception.**
+# ***Solaris*: AI Jazz Quartet investigating embodied AI, togetherness and artificial perception.**

 ## **Description**
 *Solaris* is a live‑performance jazz quartet that pairs three Embodied‑Intelligence‑driven AI agents (piano, bass, and a TR‑909 drum machine) with a single human drummer, embodying the Human‑AI Musicking Framework to generate core musical impetus from within the real‑time flow of music‑making.
-Acting as the centerpiece of a systematic musicological method, Solaris provides a concrete test‑bed for probing human‑AI co‑creativity—specifically relationship building, togetherness, and embodied meaning‑making—by examining how musicians perceive AI behaviour and using those insights to iteratively fine‑tune the AI’s operational parameters.
+Acting as the centerpiece of a systematic musicological method, *Solaris* provides a concrete test‑bed for probing human‑AI co‑creativity—specifically relationship building, togetherness, and embodied meaning‑making—by examining how musicians perceive AI behaviour and using those insights to iteratively fine‑tune the AI’s operational parameters.